dag7dev/dag-anki-cards/Big Data Computing.md

 START
 Basic
-Multicore: what does irqbalace Linux does?
+Multicore: what does irqbalance Linux does?
 Back:
-1. Balance interrupt once or periodically (static vs dynamic)
-2. Tell which interrupts should go to which CPU (affinity)
-3. Tell which CPUs should not handle which interrupts (!affinity)
-4. Which interrupts should not be balanced (manual pinning)
+`irqbalance` is a Linux utility designed to distribute interrupt requests (IRQs) across multiple processors in a system to optimize performance.
+It aims to balance the load of handling hardware interrupts among the available CPUs.
+Here are the main functions of `irqbalance`:
+1. **Balancing Interrupts:**
+	- **Static vs. Dynamic Balancing:** `irqbalance` can either statically assign interrupts to specific CPUs or dynamically balance them periodically.
+Static balancing means that interrupts are assigned to specific CPUs and remain there, while dynamic balancing allows `irqbalance` to periodically reassess and redistribute interrupts based on the current system load.
+2. **Interrupt Affinity:**
+	- `irqbalance` can be configured to set the affinity of specific interrupts to particular CPUs.
+Affinity refers to the association between an interrupt and a specific CPU.
+By assigning interrupts to specific CPUs, `irqbalance` aims to improve cache locality and reduce contention for shared resources.
+3. **Avoiding CPU-Interrupt Pairing:**
+	- `irqbalance` can be configured to specify which CPUs should not handle specific interrupts (!affinity).
+This helps avoid pairing certain CPUs with particular interrupts, which might be useful for optimizing the performance of specific tasks or applications.
+4. **Manual Pinning:**
+	- `irqbalance` supports manual pinning, allowing users to specify which interrupts should not be balanced.
+Manual pinning is useful when certain interrupts need to be handled by specific CPUs, and dynamic balancing is not desired for those interrupts.
 <!--ID: 1708701022759-->
 END
 ---